Skip to main content

 People with a dementia can become more confused if they get ill.

-Following diagnosis and in the early stages of dementia the priority will be to maintain a healthy weight for the person’s height and continue following a healthy, balanced diet.
+Following diagnosis and in the early stages of dementia the priority will be to help them keep a healthy weight and eat a healthy, balanced diet.

 As the disease progresses, their appetite will change and decline.

-Often this will mean moving from a regular diet to a high calorie and high protein diet.
+This may mean changing to a high calorie and high protein diet.

 In the last stage of the illness, the aim of nutritional care will be to help the person with dementia enjoy the highest quality of life possible.